mgoltzsche/beets-ytimport/README.md

 ```

 Please note that the command prompts you for Google authentication, unless you specified the `auth_headers` option within your Beets configuration file.
+Import auto-tagger prompts can be disabled by specifying the `-q` option.
 You can interrupt and continue or repeat the command to synchronize likes from your Youtube account(s) into your Beets library incrementally.

 ### CLI